TexasJohnson CountyCourt Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench Trial: You have the right to a trial by jury or a bench trial (where the judge decides the case).
-In a jury trial, a panel of citizens will hear the evidence and determine your guilt or innocence.
-In a bench trial, the judge makes the decision.
+• Jury vs bench trial: You have the right to a jury trial, where a panel of citizens decides your guilt or innocence.
+You can also choose a bench trial, where the judge makes the decision.

-• What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
-"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, or a combination of two or more of those substances.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+Intoxication can be proven by showing that your blood alcohol concentration (BAC) was 0.08 or higher, or that you had lost the normal use of your mental or physical faculties.

 First Offense